 Natural Samadhi: the internal merging of pure attention within pure me for the sake of fusing pure me with universal or absolute I am.

 Self-consciousness: a further development of self-reference through which me becomes conscious of itself within the context of objectivity; in the absence of surrender, the essence of the sense of separation and ego-identity.

-Self-fusion: the complete merging between two centers of essential me to form a new single center; fusion of the observer and conscious me, conscious me and pure conscious me, and absolute I with fundamental me.
+Self-fusion: an outcome of self-absorption which is expressed as the complete merging between two centers of essential me to form a new single center, such as fusion of the conscious me in pure conscious me.